joshua-p-williams/svg-animated-puppet/README.md

 * `PORT` - The port the node app will listen on *(defaults to 8080)*
 * `SHUTDOWN_COMMAND` - If you want to allow a `Shutdown` button to be enabled.
 Useful when using the puppet on a raspberry pi. *(defaults to `null`)*
 * `SPEAK_COMMAND` - The command to use for generating speech.
-The message to speak will be provided as a prameter to this command *(defaults to "espeak -v mb-en1+f3 -s 100")*
+The message to speak will be provided as a prameter to this command *(defaults to "espeak -v mb-en1+f3 -s 50 -p 20 ")*
 * `SOUND_COMMAND` - The command to use for playing sound files.
 The filename will be supplied as a paramter to this command *(defaults to aplay)*
 * `RELAY_PIN` - The pin that is used to power own an external relay for running peripherals *(defaults to null)*

+## Mouth Movement Configuration

+The speech is run by a service seperate from the animation.
+The animation of the mouth movements are a calculated simulation based on word counts and syllable counts from the text supplied.
+The goal of this puppet is to generate an animation that looks good enough.
+The following configurations help in tweaking the animation to match the speech.

+* `ANIMATION_SYLLABLE_DURATION` - The amount of time it should take to complete one syllable.
+* `ANIMATION_SYLLABLE_RAMP` - A multiplier used to decrease the syllable duration for longer syllable words.
+This number will decrease the animation syllable duration for words containing more syllables (which typically roll faster off the lips and need less duration per syllable in the word).
+* `ANIMATION_SYLLABLE_DELAY` - The amount of time to delay between syllables
+* `ANIMATION_WORD_DELAY` - The amount of time to delay between words
+* `ANIMATION_SENTANCE_DELAY` - The amount of time to delay between sentances

 ## Technology Stack